 - If the income varies, the housing allowance is calculated on the basis of income averaged over the next 12 months.

 An earnings deduction is made from every household member’s salary, income from self-employment and income from agriculture.
 The deduction is 300 euros a month.
 The earnings deduction does not apply to the study grant or other social benefits because they are not considered to be earned income.

-If your household’s income increases more than 400 euros a month or the income is decreasing more than 200 euros a month or the housing costs increase more than 50 euros a month you should apply for interim review.
+If your household’s income increases more than 400 euros a month or the income decreases more than 200 euros a month, or the housing costs increase more than 50 euros a month you should apply for interim review.

 How to apply for the student financial aid and general housing allowance

 - Apply for the student financial aid as soon as you have received the information that you have been accepted to the University.
 If you qualify for general housing allowance and you know beforehand how much income you will have and what your housing costs and other circumstances will be like.